staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 With this declaration we define that a class which implements the `SoftDeletingMarkerInterface` has to extend the `DatabaseModel` class.

-When using interfaces we can achieve more though, because the interface type can be used as a parameter:
+When using interfaces we can achieve more though, because the interface type can be used as e.g. a parameter-type:

 ```php
 /**